MinervaRose/leadflow-ai/README.md

 ---

-## 🎯 Positioning
+## Positioning

-This project is not a prompt demo — it is a decision system.
+This project is not a prompt demo.
+It is a decision system.

 It combines: